bryntum/bryntum-schedulerpro-ag-grid-frontend-starter/README.md

-# Integrate AG Grid with Bryntum Scheduler Pro - frontend
+# How to integrate a React AG Grid with a React Bryntum Scheduler Pro - frontend

 This starter project was generated using the [Vite](https://vite.dev/guide/) with TypeScript and React starter template.